👉 TAP TO SAVE 30% WITH CODE NEW

 Now, fast forward to Week 15.
 While Allen has somewhat slowed down, averaging 6.9 fantasy points per game since Week 8, McConkey has returned to a borderline WR1.
 He is averaging 13.7 fantasy points per game over his last eight contests.

-With McConkey continuing his ascension into the elite fantasy receiver tiers after a slow start, the Chiefs' defense has been descending in recent weeks.
+While McConkey continues his ascension into the elite fantasy receiver tiers after a slow start, the Chiefs defense has been descending in recent weeks.
 On the season, Kansas City has allowed 2.55 fantasy points per game to the receiver position.
 However, over the last four weeks, the Chiefs have allowed 39.10 fantasy points per game.
 Last week, Nico Collins himself had 121 yards on four receptions against this secondary.

 I’m not sure why we are still getting questions as to whether or not we can trust Davante Adams in fantasy.
 All Adams has done this season is lead the NFL with 14 receiving touchdowns in 13 games.
 I get those who continually call for touchdown regression, but it hasn't happened yet.
 The 55.4 receiving yards per game really doesn’t factor in all that much.

-It doesn’t take someone with a Master's in mathematics to figure out that if a player averages 1.08 touchdowns per game, faces a defense that allows 1.54 touchdowns per game to said player's position, then the probability of said player scoring once again is high.
+It doesn’t take someone with a master's in mathematics to figure out that if a player averages 1.08 touchdowns per game and faces a defense that allows 1.54 touchdowns per game to said player's position, then the probability of said player scoring once again is high.

 On the season, Detroit has been the second-worst fantasy defense when facing the wide receiver position.
-They surrender 38.46 fantasy points per game and allow 2,147 receiving yards.
+It surrenders 38.46 fantasy points per game and allows 2,147 receiving yards.
 Over the last four weeks, it has been even worse with the Lions now allowing a league-high 40.18 fantasy points per game.

 Week 15 Sits - Potential Fantasy Football Busts